 Hidden beneath the tranquillity and serenity of these natural wonders, there was a darker layer to Borneo’s history.
 The steps we took as we ventured deeper into the rainforests, uncovered the brutality of the POW camps in Sandakan and tragic death marches at the hands of the Japanese during WW2.
 During one, 2 and a half hour hike along the Kinabatangan River, we came across a tree with a small hollow in it.
 This was not just any tree, but it was used to house up to 20 girls and food.
 These girls would have been trying to evade capture by the Japanese.
 In Japanese occupied Borneo, the Capture of young girls spelt out a life where they would be sold into prostitution.
 All one could do was to process the silence and carrying on taking the next step forward.

-I definitely didn’t want to leave this tropical paradise albeit I wouldn’t be sad to leave bloodthirsty mosquitoes and the allergy they had gifted me behind.
-Many of the stories of animal cruelty that I see, hear of or read have predominantly had their source in South East Asia.
-However, my raw experiences of the Bornean jungle undo the chains on these stereotypes and prejudices.
-Despite a history of occupation by the British, Dutch, and Chinese, Borneo remains an independent state, and more importantly an independent culture with a focus on creating its own separate identity.
+I definitely didn’t want to leave this tropical paradise; with the exception of the bloodthirsty tropical mosquitoes and the allergy they had gifted me.
+Many of the stories of animal cruelty that I had seen, heard of or read had predominantly had their source in South East Asia.
+However, my raw experiences of the Bornean jungle undid the chains on these stereotypes and prejudices.
+Despite a history of occupation by the British, Dutch, Chinese, and Japanese, Borneo has remained an independent state, and more importantly an independent culture with a focus on creating its own separate identity.
 Malaysian influenced Borneo with its welcoming people, charmed culture, and wise old rainforests, is an island that stands tall amongst its pacific neighbours.
 And yet, within its very depths lie precious, rare, and untamed treasures that they guard with pride.
 In my opinion, they are leaders in the world of conservation; a prime example of our environment and wildlife past, present and future.